Please install Flash Player!

 Hooping For A Cure

-The 2017 Hooping For A Cure benefit basketball game is Tuesday January 24, 2017 at LaSalle High School.
-The St. Ignace Lady Saints will host the Cedarville Trojans.
-Since 2009, this event has helped raise over $120,000 for our No Cancer Patient Left Behind Program (NCPLB)!
-The fundraiser includes a special program, unique T-shirts, 50/50, Grand Cure Raffle and a Chance Raffle.
-Proceeds help support patients thru our Oncology Department.
-Sponsorship and volunteer opportunties are available.
+The 2017 Hooping For A Cure benefit basketball game was a huge success!
+Over $14,000 was rasied during the event on Tuesday January 24, 2017 at LaSalle High School.
+The St. Ignace Lady Saints hosted the Cedarville Trojans in this 9th annual event.
+Since 2009, this event has helped raise over $120,000 to help local cancer patients.
+This year's proceeds to our No Cancer Patient Left Behind Program (NCPLB)!
+Thanks to all that participated!

 *Make checks payable to: